-- During the 2001 U.S Ozzfest Tour, the band was slated to play second stage, and on the first date in Chicago the band filled out a 10'000 capacity park with over 20'000 attendants (the main stage embarrassingly empty).
-The very next date, they got bumped up to headliner.
-That same day, their sound compelled Ozzy Osbourne to leave his office to see who it was playing; after their set he told Draiman they were excellent.
+- During the 2001 U.S Ozzfest Tour, the band was slated to play second stage, and on the first date in Chicago (their home turf) the band filled out a 10,000 capacity park with over 20,000 attendants, leaving the main stage embarrassingly empty.
+The very next date, they got bumped up to the main stage.
+Their sound also compelled Ozzy Osbourne, who'd rarely interact with others before his own gigs, to leave his office to see who was playing; after their set he told Draiman they were excellent.

 - Later on in the same tour, Disturbed played their first publicized cover or Pantera's Walk.
 The Abbot brothers Vinnie Paul and Dimebag happened to be nearby and joined them on stage.
 After the first chorus, they were then joined by Chester Bennington in a chorus of voices shouting "Walk!".